sgunes16/573repo/573 Project SRS.md

 - **Group Offer** - An offer that allows multiple participants (slots) to join simultaneously.
 - **Slot** - A participant position in a group offer; each slot corresponds to one exchange.
 - **Credit Burning** - When time credits are deducted from a requester but not transferred to the provider (in group offers after first completion).
+- **Fuzzy Location** - An approximate/obfuscated location displayed to protect user privacy, hiding exact coordinates while showing general area.
+- **Forum** - A community discussion platform where users can create topics, reply, and engage with other members.
+- **Forum Topic** - A discussion thread initiated by a user on a specific subject.
+- **Forum Reply** - A response to an existing forum topic.
+- **Pinned Topic** - A forum topic fixed at the top of the list by admins for visibility.
+- **Closed Topic** - A forum topic that no longer accepts new replies.

 ---